 The first important clue is that the process described above was episodic rather than continuous.
 This suggests seeking explanations in factors that also changed discontinuously.
-Among the likely contenders are: (1) Government mandates such as Title VII of the Civil Rights of 1964 that prohibited discrimination in employment practices such as in hiring and promotion, and Title IX of the Education Amendments of 1972 that required equal treatment of the sexes in educational programs, including colleges and universities; (2) Social change spurred by the resurgence of feminism that followed the Civil Rights movement and reinforced by the anti-war movement; and (3) The contraceptive innovation, known as the Pill, which gave young women the ability to delay marriage and child-bearing and plan for a career.
+Among the likely contenders are: (1) government mandates such as Title VII of the Civil Rights Act of 1964 that prohibited discrimination in employment practices such as in hiring and promotion, and Title IX of the Education Amendments of 1972 that required equal treatment of the sexes in educational programs, including colleges and universities; (2) social change spurred by the resurgence of feminism that followed the Civil Rights movement and was reinforced by the anti-war movement; and (3) the contraceptive innovation, known as "the Pill," which gave young women the ability to delay marriage and child-bearing and plan for a career.
 Other candidates include abortion reform, which was decided in some states before Roe v.
-Wade; the Baby Boom which, by producing a surplus of women (relative to men) of marriageable age (since women marry younger than men), may have forced some women to postpone or forgo marriage; and the declining economy of the mid-1970s, which may have produced the same effect.
+Wade; the Baby Boom which, by producing a surplus of women (relative to men) of marriageable age (since women marry younger than men), may have forced some women to postpone or forgo marriage; and the declining economy of the mid 1970s, which may have produced the same

 I focus on the Pill, not because government mandates and larger social change made no contribution, but because their importance has been hard to assess.
-To statistically prove the impact of social change, one must find a factor that is related to the resurgence of feminism and unrelated to the choice of college major, college graduation, and enrollment in professional programs-a difficult, if not impossible, task.
-As for government mandates, various research papers have not yet uncovered a meaningful effect of anti-discrimination laws on women's employment and earnings, although they do point to a strong impact with regard to race.
-(Editor's note: For a discussion of this evidence, see Blau and Winkler, page 38.)
+To statistically prove the impact of social change, one must find a factor that is related to the resurgence of feminism but unrelated to the choice of college major, college graduation, and enrollment in professional programs-a difficult, if not impossible, task.
+As for government mandates, various research papers have not yet uncovered a meaningful effect of antidiscrimination laws on women's employment and earnings, although they do point to a strong impact with regard to race.
+(For a discussion of this evidence, see Blau and Winkler, page 38.)

 The Pill, by contrast, has proven amenable to empirical exploration and appears to have made an important contribution in changing women's careers and the age at first marriage.
-How did the Pill affect the expectations of young women or their desire to pursue college, maledominated majors, and professional degrees?
+How did the Pill affect the expectations of young women or their desire to pursue college, male-dominated majors, and professional degrees?
 It lowered the costs to young, unmarried women of pursuing careers, particularly careers involving substantial, upfront investments of time.

-A young college woman in the mid-1960s who was considering whether to enter a professional degree program or make other substantial career investments had further reading
+A young college woman in the mid 1960s who was considering whether to enter a professional degree

-"From the Valley to the Summit: A Brief History of the Quiet Revolution that Transformed Women's Work," by Claudia Goldin, National Bureau of Economics Working Paper 10335, March 2004.
+"From the Valley to the Summit: A Brief History of the Quiet Revolution That Transformed Women's Work," by Claudia Goldin, National Bureau of Economics Working Paper 10335, March 2004.